abhishek-kumar-code/Redfish_Public/Specification.md

 * The first letter of each word shall be uppercase with spaces between words shall be removed  (e.g., PowerState, SerialNumber.)
 * No underscores are used.
 * Both characters are capitalized for two-character acronyms (e.g., IPAddress, RemoteIP).
 * Only the first character of acronyms with three or more characters is capitalized, except the first word of a Pascal-cased identifier (e.g., Wwn, VirtualWwn).
-If a single acronym (or mixed-case name) is used alone as a name (e.g. VLAN, iSCSI, SNMP), then the value should follow the capitalization commonly used for that name.
+If a single acronym (or mixed-case name) is used alone as a name (e.g. RDMA, iSCSI, SNMP), then the value should follow the capitalization commonly used for that name.

 Exceptions are allowed for the following cases:
  * Well-known technology names like "iSCSI" (e.g. "iSCSITarget")